-\\\ We restated our previously issued unaudited financial statements for the three and six months ended March 31, 2019 in this Quarterly Report on Form 10-Q. As a result, and if we identify errors in our financial reporting in the future that require us to restate other previously issued financial statements, such restatements may subject us to unanticipated costs or regulatory penalties and could cause investors to lose confidence in the accuracy and completeness of our financial statements, which could cause the price of our common stock to decline.
+We restated our previously issued unaudited financial statements for the three months ended December 31, 2019 and the three and six months ended March 31, 2019.
+As a result, and if we identify errors in our financial reporting in the future that require us to restate other previously issued financial statements, such restatements may subject us to unanticipated costs or regulatory penalties and could cause investors to lose confidence in the accuracy and completeness of our financial statements, which could cause the price of our common stock to decline.

-As discussed in the Explanatory Note and Note 2, Significant Accounting Policies-Restatement of Previously Issued Unaudited Financial Statements, in Item 1, Financial Statements in this Quarterly Report on Form 10-Q, we restated our unaudited condensed consolidated financial statements and related disclosures for the three and six months ended March 31, 2019 in this Quarterly Report on Form 10-Q, following the identification of misstatements therein in connection with the preparation of our financial statements for the quarterly period ended December 31, 2019.
-The misstatements are quantitatively material to the period presented in such prior financial statements, and we determined that it would be appropriate to correct the misstatements in such previously issued interim financial statements by restating such financial statements.
-We may be subject to unanticipated costs and regulatory penalties and investors could lose confidence in the accuracy and completeness of our financial statements, which could cause our share price to decline, due to the restatement contained in this Quarterly Report and if we are required to restate any of our other financial statements in the future.
+As discussed further in our Quarterly Reports on Form 10-Q for the quarters ended December 31, 2019 and March 31, 2020, we restated our unaudited condensed consolidated financial statements and related disclosures for the three months ended December 31, 2018 and the three and six months ended March 31, 2019, following the identification of misstatements therein in connection with the preparation of our financial statements for the quarterly period ended December 31, 2019.
+The misstatements were quantitatively material to the period presented in such prior financial statements, and we determined that it would be appropriate to correct the misstatements in such previously issued interim financial statements by restating such financial statements.
+We may be subject to unanticipated costs and regulatory penalties and investors could lose confidence in the accuracy and completeness of our financial statements, which could cause our share price to decline, due to such restatement and if we are required to restate any of our other financial statements in the future.

-\\\ As a result of our failure to timely file our Quarterly Report on Form 10-Q for the quarter ended December 31, 2019, we are currently ineligible to file new short form registration statements on Form S-3, which may impair our ability to raise capital on terms favorable to us, in a timely manner or at all.
+As a result of our failure to timely file our Quarterly Report on Form 10-Q for the quarter ended December 31, 2019, we are currently ineligible to file new short form registration statements on Form S-3, which may impair our ability to raise capital on terms favorable to us, in a timely manner or at all.